 NDA

-statistical multiplexing practices
+Wyre statistical multiplexing practices

 In digital audio and video broadcasting, a statistical multiplexer is a content aggregating device that allows broadcasters to provide the greatest number of audio or video services for a given bandwidth by sharing a pool of fixed bandwidth among multiple services or streams of varying bitrates.
 The multiplexer allocates to each service the bandwidth required for its real-time needs so that services with complex scenes receive more bandwidth than services with less complex ones.
 This bandwidth sharing technique produces the best video quality at the lowest possible aggregate bandwidth.

-uses the above techniques at its own discretion to optimize the customer experience while also assuring the appropriate level of bandwidth consumption.
+Wyre uses the above techniques at its own discretion to optimize the customer experience while also assuring the appropriate level of bandwidth consumption.

 Regional Signalling Schemes Variants